 Sort of.
 You can buy a freestanding appliance and enclose it in a bespoke cabinet and put a door in front of the machine to hide it away.

-In order to do this, however, you will need to make this cupboard deeper and wider than a standard cabinet.
-This is because freestanding washing machines are bigger than integrated.
+To do this, however, you will need to make this cupboard deeper and wider than a standard cabinet.
+This is because freestanding washing machines are bigger than integrated ones.

 If you want to keep a flush finish with the rest of your kitchen cabinets, you will need to make these deeper or pull them off the wall slightly to create a deeper gap.

-You will also need a non-standard width door that is wider than the machine in order to cover it – something at least 700mm wide, or perhaps two doors 400mm wide.
+You will also need a non-standard width door that is wider than the machine to cover it – something at least 700mm wide, or perhaps two doors 400mm wide.

 You will need it more than just a little bit wider than the size of the machine (usually 600mm) as you have to take into consideration the size of the hinges as well.